The Guild Alliance

 After each round completes, the active player role switches.

-Each active Pokemon may receive up to one (1) Movement order and one (1) Maneuver order in a round.
+Each active Pokemon may receive up to one (1) Movement order and one (1) Order in a round.
+Pokemon receiving an Order may also receive Substitutions.
+The total substitutions issued to Pokemon receiving orders in a round cannot exceed the team's Substitution limit.

 Movement must be completed before a Maneuver.